paul-shannon/jupyter-widget-demo-all-in-notebook/README.md

   - pythree: 800 lines of python, 2000 lines of javascript

-So, with helpful advice from the jupyter-js-widget development team, I embarked upon an intermediate (actually, pretty simple) widget which makes very simple use of the [d3](https://d3js.org/) interactive graphics library, drawing circles on a small widget canvas.
-I present that widget here in several successive forms.
-The first is a notebook with only 16 lines of python and 92 lines of javascript.
+So, with helpful advice from the jupyter-js-widget development team, I embarked upon an intermediate widget, one which makes very simple use of the [d3](https://d3js.org/) interactive graphics library, drawing circles on a small widget canvas.
+I present that widget here in one notebook, self-contained: 16 lines of python and 92 lines of Javascript.
+No auxialliary code or tools required.

-It demonstrates the features of widget programming I most wanted to understand as I started out: the logic and structure of a javascript backbonejs subclass, and the complementary python programming idioms needed to make it work.
+This demonstrates the features of widget programming I most wanted to understand aqhwn I started out: the logic and structure of a javascript backbonejs subclass, the complementary python programming idioms needed to make it work, how to include a public javascript library (in this case, d3).

-The second notebook has a richer browser interface and significantly more communication between kernel and browser, with the goal of

-  - synchronizing state fully between the two environments
-  - offering operations (create, delete, count) equally in both enviroments, by function calls in python, and interactive gestures in the browser.

-I present both versions of the widget in three forms:

- - self-contained within a single jupyter notebook, using javascript "magic"
- - as an installable notebook extension following the [jupyter widget cookiecutter](https://github.com/jupyter/widget-cookiecutter), (pending)
- - with whatever modifications will be needed for it to function as a jupyter lab widget (also �pending)

-I welcome suggestions, and any ideas to improve the code.
+Juypter widgets are often packaged up into a notebook extensions, then downloaded and installed in a notebook server.
+The same widget presented here is also avaialable as an extension [here](https://github.com/paul-shannon/jupyter-widget-demo-nbextension).